janlay/Alftp/README.markdown

 Icon of cached directory has an overlay.
 ![alft-cache](https://raw.github.com/janlay/alftp/master/screenshots/alftp-cache.png)

-## How to install
+## Download
 \* You may want to install Alftp from Alfred itself. if [Hatmaker](https://github.com/bpinto/hatmaker) has been installed, Just type `install Alftp` in Alfred's popup window.
 Type `outdated` to update Alftp to the latest version.
+ -- or --

-1. Download the workflow from [Dropbox](https://www.dropbox.com/s/fqszv79hp1ei6mg/Alftp.alfredworkflow).
+Download the workflow from [Dropbox](https://www.dropbox.com/s/fqszv79hp1ei6mg/Alftp.alfredworkflow).

+## Install & configure
-2. Just open the downloaded file, Alfred should open it.
+1. Just open the downloaded file, Alfred should open it.
 (Please make sure you have _Powerpack_ license installed.)
-3. Double click the first item in right panel of the workflow, click 'Open workflow folder' button, then update settings in `config.php`.
+2. Double click the first item in right panel of the workflow, click 'Open workflow folder' button, then update settings in `config.php`.
-4. Call Alfred with hotkey, type "`ftp`" (or other keyword you defined), Alftp works for you.
+3. Call Alfred with hotkey, type "`ftp`" (or other keyword you defined), Alftp works for you.

 ## Versions
 - v0.1